Montana bridge collapse sends train cars into Yellowstone River, prompting federal response

 Multiple local and federal agencies were on scene, including Federal Railroad Administration officials.

-Transportation Secretary Pete Buttigieg tweeted that he had spoken to Montana Gov. Greg Gianforte.

-"Residents concerned about potential impacts should follow information and instructions from local authorities," Buttigieg wrote.
+Transportation Secretary Pete Buttigieg tweeted that he had spoken to Montana Gov. Greg Gianforte about the incident, and that "residents concerned about potential impacts should follow information and instructions from local authorities."

 The state Fish, Wildlife and Parks department said the river would be closed, and asked boaters to avoid the area.